8+1 Reasons to work from Hoi An

 A Luminary Life

-Michelle, the owner of A Luminary Life opened the Meditation and Healing Centre in spring 2017 and welcomes international professional trainers, healers, coaches, and Yogis from around the world.
-As soon as you enter the centre, you leave the traffic and noise behind, and find yourself in a peaceful and warmly decorated house.
+Michelle, the owner of A Luminary Life opened the Meditation and Healing Centre in spring 2017 and welcomes international professional trainers, healers, coaches and Yogis from around the world.
+As soon as you enter the centre, you leave the traffic and noise behind, and find yourself in a peaceful and warmly decorated space.
 Don’t miss the colorful fruit plate they serve after each session.
 It will feed your soul.

 When you’re lucky, you find Tommy, the owner of Superfit, in the gym.
 Tommy is full of energy and welcomes you with a big smile.
 The trainers show you around and you have a fully equipped gym with all kinds of machines and tools you need to do your exercises.
 The gym offers classes including Zumba, Yoga, or Cardiofit.
+Hub members enjoy a 10% discount on the month and week pass.

 When searching for an accommodation, you will mostly find the category Villa or Homestay.
 A Vietnamese homestay is run by a family that provides private guest rooms, mostly in a house next door.
 Hoi An offers plenty of nice homestays and it depends on your budget and the neighborhood you want to live in.
 Here are my favorite places I can recommend.